gmanatwk/aspnet-core-training/Module03-Working-with-Web-APIs/Exercises/Exercise02-Add-Authentication-Security.md

    using Microsoft.AspNetCore.Identity;
    using Microsoft.AspNetCore.Mvc;
    using Microsoft.EntityFrameworkCore;
-   using LibraryAPI.Data;
+   using RestfulAPI.Data;
-   using LibraryAPI.Models.Auth;
+   using RestfulAPI.Models.Auth;
-   using LibraryAPI.Services;
+   using RestfulAPI.Services;

-   namespace LibraryAPI.Controllers
+   namespace RestfulAPI.Controllers
    {
        [ApiController]
        [Route("api/[controller]")]